Health & Safety Policy

 Tutors are responsible for advising of general health and safety and specific concerns related to their course at the outset of the course.
 Tutors will take a register of all course participants.

-For safety reasons Leeds Print Workshop does not allow any person younger than 16 to engage in regular activity on the premises, including as a member or an attendee on a course.
+For safety reasons Leeds Print Workshop does not allow any person younger than 16 to engage in regular activity on the premises, including joining as a member.

 Where employees or volunteers of LPW are required to undertake work at locations under the control of other employers, the employee shall consult with the Health and Safety Officer/deputy to determine whether any special measures need to be taken with regard to the employees’ health and safety based upon risk assessment.